• Home

 Book an Appointment

-If you need to talk to someone outside of our service hours,
+If you need to talk to someone outside of our service hours, we recommend calling the New Brunswick addiction and mental health helpline at 1-866-355-5550.

 If you or someone you know is in danger you should immediately dial 911